shehio/about/content/about.md

 {{< figure class="avatar" src="/images/cairo.jpeg" >}}

 I work as a backend engineer, and I live in Seattle.
-I’ll spare you all the references from being a techie in such a beautiful place: Patagonia, Hiking, Robo-advisers.
+I’ll spare you all the tech references: Patagonia, Hiking, Robo-advisers.
 Honestly, no one puts it better than [Alexis](https://twitter.com/yayalexisgay/status/1249057146051821568).

 But it didn’t start there, did it?
 Here’s my one-minute about.

 Problem-solving has always fascinated me.
 This led me to study computer science as an undergraduate.
-In my early twenties, I became curious about the financial markets and their completeness.
+In my early twenties, I became curious about the financial markets and their [efficiencies](https://en.wikipedia.org/wiki/Efficient-market_hypothesis).
 This curiosity prompted me to return to school, where I got a degree in financial mathematics.
 Here’s the [complete story](https://www.projectnash.com/what-is-project-nash/).

 In grad school, I rekindled my interest in Artificial Intelligence.
 I led a book club to discuss new research papers featuring [RL](https://en.wikipedia.org/wiki/Reinforcement_learning) and [GANs](https://en.wikipedia.org/wiki/Generative_adversarial_network).
 I also implemented the algorithms from these papers to play video games and generate realistic artificial faces.